 Removed reactions when animal gets wrong type of food:

 I chose Figma to make the prototype because it's a software in my toolbox.
 Now that the concept has been tested and iterated, it's time to design it on a gaming platform.

 Voice prompts and audio feedback will be added in the next iteration.
 So far a selection of the voice prompts were written prompts, which were said out loud by the parent while the child was playing.

 The broader vision for this game is that it's not only fun and a little bit educational, but that there will be interactive information available on every habitat and animal that appears in the game.

-Further, I envision collaborations with conservation organizations: that the information about the habitat will be linked with related conservation programs, and that a part of the revenue will be donated to selected organizations.
+Further, I envision collaborations with conservation organizations: that the information about the habitat will be linked with related conservation programs, and that a part of the revenue is donated to selected environmental and wildlife protection organizations.